An Inclusive Notion of Text: Taxonomy of text extensions

 \subsection{Body}

 The first high-level class of our taxonomy encompasses the phenomena related to the main, content-bearing parts of the textual document.

-\paragraph{A1: Content.} The analysis of our sources reveals that naturally occurring textual documents systematically use multiple signal systems besides written language per se.
-The examples of non-linguistic information in textual documents include, but are not limited to, emojis, mathematical notation, code, hyperlink-, citation- and footnote anchors, tables and multimedia, as well as arbitrary numerical and categorical information like scores and ratings (e.g. on \texttt{STACK}).
+\paragraph{A1: Content.} Our source analysis reveals that naturally occurring textual documents systematically make use of signal systems beyond written language.
+The examples of non-linguistic information in textual documents include, but are not limited to, emojis, math, code, hyperlink-, citation- and footnote anchors, tables and multimedia, as well as arbitrary numerical and categorical information like scores and ratings (e.g. on \texttt{STACK}).
 The stance towards such non-linguistic elements of text ultimately determines whether an NLP artifact can represent them in a satisfactory manner, and recent NLP works successfully use non-linguistic elements to their advantage.
-Applications in sentiment analysis make use of emoji \cite{sentemoji}; recent research addresses the questions related to text generation based on tables \cite{tabtotext}; \citet{scaffold} use citation anchors for citation intent prediction; \citet{vila}, \citet{markuplm} and \citet{htlm} integrate layout information into language model pre-training, resulting in improved performance across a wide range of tasks.
+Applications in sentiment analysis make use of emoji \cite{sentemoji}; recent research addresses text generation based on tables \cite{tabtotext}; \citet{scaffold} use citation anchors for citation intent prediction; \citet{vila}, \citet{markuplm} and \citet{htlm} integrate layout information into language model pre-training, resulting in improved performance across a wide range of tasks.
 The ability to handle non-linguistic signals is key for NLP applications and motivates careful documentation of text content.

 \paragraph{A2: Decoration.} Content is complemented by decoration across all of our sources.
-Text decoration can take the form of font change, style, coloring etc. and carries important secondary information for the readers, incl. emphasis, quotation, and signaling Structure (below).
-An important function of text decoration is to mark code-switching between different signal systems, from simple language change to the switch to mathematical notation and code, e.g. on \texttt{STACK} and \texttt{ACL}.
+Decoration can take the form of font, style, coloring etc. and carries important secondary information, including emphasis, quotation, and signaling \mbox{Structure (A3)}.
+An important function of text decoration is to mark code-switching between different signal systems, from language change to mathematical notation and code, e.g. on \texttt{STACK} and \texttt{ACL}.
 Over the past years, decoration received some attention in NLP: \citet{shirani, shiranist} explore the task of emphasis modeling in visual media, \citet{psed} extend it to presentation slides.
 While humans widely use text decoration, the semantics of decoration are source- and author-dependent and require further systematic investigation.